luau-lang/luau/rfcs/README.md

 For changes in semantics, we should be asking:

-- Is it easy to understand and non-surprising?
+- Is behavior easy to understand and non-surprising?
 - Can it be implemented performantly today?
 - Can it be sandboxed assuming malicious usage?
 - Is it compatible with type checking and other forms of static analysis?